AFLProjects/afl-trading-bot/README.md

 ## Setup
 - Create an account at [Interactive Brokers](https://www.interactivebrokers.com/en/home.php)(Live or paper)
+> Note that have always the possibility to use a paper account and trade with fake money
 - Download and install the [TWS](https://www.interactivebrokers.com/en/index.php?f=16040)(Trader Workstation)
 > Please note that you MUST download the OFFLINE version of TWS, not the self- updating version
 - Start and setup the TWS([Tutorial](https://interactivebrokers.github.io/tws-api/initial_setup.html))